subban358/todo-app/README.md

 # To Do application

-A todo app which lets you add new items to todo lis
+A todo app which lets you add new items to todo list

 then delete items from list once completed